fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 		- Pros: the shortest code, less time complexity
 		- Cons: Fenwick tree can only be used for queries with L=1, so it is not applicable to many problems.

 	9. Suffix Tree - A suffix tree is a type of tree where each node represents a suffix of a string.
-The suffix tree is used to store strings.
-The suffix tree is used in applications where the search for strings is important, such as in dictionaries, etc.

-	10. Binary Indexed Tree - A binary indexed tree is a type of tree where each node represents a range of elements.
-The binary indexed tree is used to perform range queries on an array.
-The binary indexed tree is used in applications where range queries are important, such as in databases, etc.
+Suffix trees are specialized for string operations and allow efficient pattern matching, finding the longest common prefix, and solving other string-related problems.
+The space complexity of a suffix tree can be quite large (due to the number of nodes), but they allow for very fast string operations (like finding substrings in O(m) time, where m is the length of the pattern).

-	11. Huffman Tree - A Huffman tree is a type of tree where each node represents a character and its frequency.
-The Huffman tree is used to compress data.
-The Huffman tree is used in applications where data compression is important, such as in file compression, etc.
+	10. Huffman Tree - A Huffman tree is a type of tree where each node represents a character and its frequency.
+Huffman trees are used in data compression algorithms like Huffman coding.
+They create an optimal prefix-free encoding based on character frequencies, minimizing the total number of bits required to represent a set of characters.

-	12. Quad Tree - A quadtree is a type of tree where each node represents a quadrant of a 2D space.
+	11. Quad Tree - A quadtree is a type of tree where each node represents a quadrant of a 2D space.
 It tree is used to partition a 2D space.
 The quadtree is used in applications where the partitioning of a 2D space is important, such as in image processing, etc.

-	13. Octree - An octree is a type of tree where each node represents an octant of a 3D space.
+	12. Octree - An octree is a type of tree where each node represents an octant of a 3D space.
 The octree is used to partition a 3D space.
 The octree is used in applications where the partitioning of a 3D space is important, such as in 3D graphics, etc.

-	14. **Heap** - A heap is a type of tree where each node is greater than or equal to its children.
-The heap is used to maintain the maximum or minimum element at the root node.
-The heap is used in applications where the maximum or minimum element needs to be maintained, such as in priority queues, etc.
+	13. **Heap** - Heaps are binary trees where the root node is either the maximum (in a max heap) or the minimum (in a min heap).
+Heaps are used in priority queues, where you need to quickly access the maximum or minimum element.
+Heaps are generally not balanced trees, but they maintain a partial ordering that allows for efficient access to the minimum/maximum element.

-	Trees are used in applications where the hierarchical relationship between elements is important, such as in file systems, family trees, etc.
+	Trees are used in applications where the hierarchical relationship between elements is important, such as in file systems, family trees, etc. They usually have a time complexity of O(log n) for search, insert, and delete operations.

+Summary of Use Cases:
+- AVL Trees: Applications requiring strict balance for fast lookups and where insertions/deletions are relatively infrequent (e.g., databases). - O(log n)
+- Red-Black Trees: Applications requiring reasonably balanced trees with fast insertions and deletions (e.g., associative containers in libraries). - O(log n)
+- B-Trees: Databases and file systems where minimizing disk accesses is important. - O(log n)
+- Tries: Efficient string searching (e.g., auto-complete systems, dictionaries). - O(m)
+- Segment Trees: Range queries (e.g., sum, minimum, maximum) in arrays, often used in competitive programming. - O(log n) for query, O(n) for preprocessing
+- Fenwick Trees: Efficient prefix sums and single point updates (e.g., cumulative frequency tables). - O(log n)
+- Huffman Trees: Data compression (e.g., text file compression). - O(n log n) -construction, O(n) -encoding/decoding
+- Quad Trees/Octrees: Spatial indexing and partitioning in 2D/3D spaces (e.g., image processing, video games). - O(log n)
-	Trees - O(log n) to search for an element, O(log n) to insert an element, O(log n) to delete an element
+- Heaps: Priority queues, where the minimum or maximum element is needed frequently. - O(1) to search for an element, O(log n)

 8. **Graph** - A [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) is a collection of nodes(vertices) and edges.
 The edges connect the nodes.
 There are two types of graphs: